Is COSRX worth it editorial flat lay — snail mucin and toner on white cotton

 COSRX Full Fit Propolis Light Ampule — $24

-Propolis is a legitimate antioxidant and antimicrobial ingredient with research support for skin calming and brightening.
-The COSRX formula is effective at reducing redness and evening out tone over consistent use.
+Propolis is an antioxidant ingredient with some research support for skin comfort and a calmer-looking tone.
+The COSRX formula is a gentle, active-light option, but it should not be treated like a redness treatment.
 The "conditional" call comes down to what else is already in your routine: if you are using vitamin C, niacinamide, or a solid retinol, the Propolis Ampule is a nice-to-have rather than a must-have.
-If you are building a gentle, active-light routine for sensitive or redness-prone skin, this is a smart anchor serum.

 Best for: Sensitive and redness-prone skin.
 Those who are stepping back from stronger actives or building a gentler routine.